Cocoa

 Boron deficiency is more readily shown in Amazon cocoa than Amelonado.
 This may be associated with the more rapid growth and high yields of Amazon cocoa which, being a more shallow feeder, may be more susceptible to drought-induced boron deficiency.

-U.S. Borax Products
+U.S. Borax products for cocoa

 15% Boron | | OMRI Certified